Choosing the right company secretary to work with is crucial in your business operation and compliance.

 As your one-stop corporate service provider, we can help you

-6. FAQs about Singapore nominee director
+6. FAQs about Singapore company secretary

 No, a company secretary in Singapore is not the same as a director or nominee director.
 These are two distinct roles within a company with different responsibilities and legal obligations.